anirudhkannan9/NearMe/README.md

 * Sketch out the workflow/user flow; plan out all interactions, both from the user's perspective and then also from the POV of the backend as a singleton caching unit that operates independently of the users.
 THEN, from here, figure out the *absolute minimum* viable product.

+** FB POST **:
+Hi everyone,

+I'm a student in Canada.

+I'm building an app to help Instacart shoppers.

+BACKGROUND: MAY 2021

+I had a minor surgery and the doctor told me to get lots of protein to recover.
+I was vegetarian and so I thought I'd get muscle milk to add protein to my diet.

+I went to a bunch of nearby stores and none of them had muscle milk/anything similar.
+I thought it should be easier to know if a certain product is in stock at a store near you.

+APP:

+You know how you can go to a grocery store's website and select which store location you want to shop from?
+When you do that, the website tells you which items are in stock as you browse their menu.

+My app would collect a bunch of this real-time info about what's in stock at various stores.

+You could go into the app, type in "muscle milk", and it would show you the nearby stores that have Muscle Milk, based on their websites.

+QUESTIONS:

+1. I know IC includes some stock information in the app when you order as a customer.
+Can shoppers see this info too?
+If so, how accurate is it?

+2. Would it help if you knew, in advance, if the store you're going to has the products you're shopping for in stock?

+3. I know that Instacart has 3 options for substitutions: "Find Best Match", "Pick Specific Replacement", and "Don't Replace".
+In case the customer picks "Find Best Match", are you allowed to buy from a nearby store that does?
+If not, would you be willing and able to arrange doing this via messaging the customer, in exchange for a generous tip?

+4. Any general thoughts for me?